Akeoott-Projects/.github/profile/README.md

 work on tiny projects like `GitHub-Activity-Fetcher`.

 > **Note:**
-> I'm open to people joining — even beginners!
+> I'm open to people joining — even people not very experienced in coding!
 > Main language here is **Python**.

 This org belongs to [**Akeoott**](https://github.com/Akeoott)